-Hot water.
+Hot water produced by a water heater.
 It’s something we all take for granted as we jump in the shower every morning, run our dishwasher and wash the bedding before our holiday guests arrive.
 While these luxuries are commonplace in most households, it is all too easy to neglect the piece of equipment that makes them all possible – your hot water heater.
 Like even the finest tuned motors, hot water heaters endure wear and tear over time and even with regular maintenance, need to eventually be replaced.

 Hot water heaters typically have a maximum lifespan of ten years.
 Most homeowners don’t have any idea when the expiration date of their hot water is however.
 Letting your hot water continue to run after its expiration date can lead to serious problems when it comes time to replace it.
 If your water heater runs on gas, it likely has a shorter lifespan of six to eight years.
 Symptoms of an expired water heater include rust, leaks, noises and a failure to heat water.

 To check the expiration date of your hot water heater, reference the serial number of the back which tells the date of origin.
 The first letter will correspond to the month and the next two numbers will tell you the year.
 The letters G, D and I correspond to the months July, April and September.

 Rumbling noises coming from the tank are a sure sign your water heater needs to be replaced.
 Once this noise begins, it will only continue to become more pronounced so you will have plenty of warning.

 Rumbling noises are most often caused by sediment buildup.
 Over time, sediment accumulates in the bottom of the tank where it hardens and thickens.
 This can lead to inefficiency and your heater using more and more energy to heat water.
 A tank that takes longer to heat water also wears more quickly as metal weakens and cracks form.